mimipeshy/conference-page/README.md

 ### Install

-Clone the repository to your local machine `https://github.com/mimipeshy/Newsweek.git `
+Clone the repository to your local machine `https://github.com/mimipeshy/conference-page.git `

 ### Usage

-Cd into the repository `cd Newsweek`
+Cd into the repository `cd conference-page`

 Open the `index.html` file and run it with any browser of your choice